-Fellows work 800 clinical hours each academic year in the Prisma Emergency Department.
+Fellows work 900 clinical hours each academic year in the Prisma Emergency Department.
 Hours will be split between Prisma's primary teaching site Richland (where fellows will be expected to supervise EM and rotating residents) and PH Baptist/Parkridge which are primarily a community experience.
 Fellows have primary responsibility for directing the department's Global Health Subspecialty track which accepts one 3rd year EM resident each year.
 Monthly didactic meetings are held with the fellows, global health faculty, and residents interested in global health and covers a robust, rotating curriculum.
 Fellows are also expected to lead an annual GH journal club for our residents and provide at least 2 additional hours of GH didactic training to our residents at their weekly conference.
 Our intention is to create a global health fellowship that provides fellows with the basic curriculum and experiences needed to become experts in the field while still allowing a large amount of flexibility for fellows to pursue the aspects of global health that most appeal to them.

 - Master's degree by distance learning from London School of Hygiene and Tropical Medicine (LSHTM) in Infectious Disease, Public Health, Epidemiology or Global Health Policy

 - ICRC Humanitarian Emergencies in Large Populations Course

 - Various options for Tropical Medicine Diploma if desired by the fellow - University of Glasgow DTM&H recommended

 - Monthly didactic sessions covering a robust, rotating curriculum